Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 georegion.execute_link(links[0])

-# The sat_manipulator gives other handy transmation on satellite date.
+# The sat_manipulator gives other handy transmations on satellite data.
 import satellite_images_nso.api.sat_manipulator as sat_manipulator

 # This function reads a .tif file, which is a format the satellite data is stored in,  and converts it to a pixel based geopandas dataframe.